 Transgenic Mouse Core Facility

-The Transgenic Mouse Core Facility (TMCF) strives to provide high-quality, cutting edge transgenic and assisted reproduction technologies, in both, a time-effective and cost-efficient manner.
-We provide investigators with novel mouse lines generated either by transgenesis (via pronuclear/cytoplasmic microinjection of specific DNA constructs into fertilized oocytes) or targeted mutagenesis (via microinjection of embryonic stem (ES) cells into blastocysts or 8-cell stage embryos, as well as, via various CRISPR/Cas9 approaches), e.g. "knockouts", conditional mutants or gene-edited animals.
-Standard assisted reproduction technology services include IVF, embryo transfer, import/export of mouse lines and cryopreservation of embryos and sperm.
+The Transgenic Mouse Core Facility (TMCF) strives to provide state-of-the-art transgenic and assisted reproduction technologies in a timely and cost-effective manner.
+We provide researchers with novel embryonic stem cell lines or genetically modified mouse lines generated by transgenesis (by microinjection or electroporation of specific DNA constructs into fertilized oocytes), targeted mutagenesis (microinjection of embryonic stem cells into 8-cell stage embryos or blastocysts) or a range of CRISPR/Cas9 gene-editing approaches.

-We are supporting and promoting the 3Rs principles of human experimental techniques by striving to develop and implement new technologies, as for example: establishing new ways to make precise and targeted changes to the genome, using the CRISPR/Cas editing system, increasing the efficiency of various assisted reproduction technology methods or minimizing pain by replacing injection anaesthesia with inhalational anaesthesia.
+We support and promote the 3R principles of human experimental techniques by striving to develop and implement new technologies, such as: establishing new methods for making precise, targeted genetic modifications using the CRISPR/Cas9 gene-editing system, increasing the efficiency of various methods of assisted reproductive technology or reducing pain by replacing injection anesthesia with inhalation anesthesia.

-We welcome any opportunity to promote design, knowledge and experience to help to attain the research goals of the investigators.
+We welcome any opportunity to promote design, knowledge and experience to help achieve researchers’ research objectives.